Wylie Wabbit 24

-The design was built by North Coast Yachts in the United States, starting in 1982.
-A total of 63 boats were completed before it went out of production.
+The Wylie Wabbit 24 is a recreational keelboat first built in 1982.
+A total of 63 boats were completed in the United States before it went out of production.

 Design

-The Wylie Wabbit 24 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-Construction is iso resin, E-glass, with a foam core on the hull bottom.
-It has a fractional sloop rig, a raked stem, a reverse transom, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel.
+Designed by Thomas Wylie, the fiberglass hull is constructed with iso resin, E-glass, with a foam core on the hull bottom. a raked stem, a reverse transom, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel.
 It displaces 875 lb and carries 440 lb of ballast.

 The boat has a draft of 3.50 ft with the standard keel.

-The boat is normally fitted with a small 2 to 4 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for two people, with a double "V"-berth in the bow cabin.
 Cabin headroom is 32 in.

+It has a fractional sloop rig.
 For sailing downwind the design may be equipped with a symmetrical spinnaker and a trapeze is also used for racing.

 The design has a PHRF racing average handicap of 150 and a hull speed of 6.0 kn.

-Operational history

-The boat is supported by an active class club that organizes racing events, the Wylie Wabbit Class.

-The designer describes the boat, "the Wabbit is a camper-cruiser for spirited people who want to go fast whenever and wherever.
-For this reason, she is the maximum trailerable weight for a small family sedan.
-Her sail inventory is minimal: one main, one jib, and one spinnaker, yet speeds of 20 knots are common.
-The boat lends itself to experienced sailors, but if a welcomed beginner makes a mistake on the trapeze, swimming is not the penalty."

-In a 2010 review Steve Henkel wrote, "the Wabbit is 'a long, lean, light, and very fast boat that could also function as a simple camping cruiser.' ...
-Is she fast?
-Well, her PHRF averages 150, more like that for a 30- to 36-foot racer-cruiser, so you can guess the answer.
-Best features: She's so fast it will make your head spin.
-Worst features: With such slight headroom and diminutive Space Index, you won't want to sleep aboard very often."